-After the process begins, it can take anywhere from 3-7 days for a bell peppers to turn fully red (or yellow or orange or…).
+After the process begins, it can take anywhere from 3-7 days for a bell peppers to turn fully red (or yellow or orange).
 This rate of ripening shouldn’t differ much between peppers that have already been picked and those still on the plant.

 Can I Save Bell Pepper Seeds?

-If you intend to save the seeds within your bell peppers for planting later, you need to make sure that they are fully developed before harvesting.
+If you intend to save the seeds within your bell peppers for planting next year, you need to make sure that they are fully developed before harvesting.

 Seeds become viable some time between the green and fully-ripened stage.
 However, to be on the safe side, I always recommend allowing the peppers to fully change color while still on the plant.